jobliz/solid-state-kinetics/README.md

 an "information engineering" (fancy name for computer science) student, not a physics or materials science specialist.
 If you find errors or have suggestions pertaining the code, please let me know.

+TODO List:
+* Clean code up (parts are messy)
+* Fix multiple isoconversional method implementations.
+* Test nonisothermal simulation code with more examples.
+* Do a proper setup.py for uploading module to PyPi.